Disk Inventory X for Mac OS X

 You can download Disk Inventory X. The best thing about it — it’s completely free!

-3 replies on “Disk Inventory X for Mac OS X”
+3 responses to “Disk Inventory X for Mac OS X”

 I installed Disk inventory a while back – but probably really only used it 2-3 times.
 It’s great for spotting the huge folders with lots of small files.